 Where we stand today is here: almost all mirrorless cameras have focus performance somewhere between compacts and DSLRs.
 The Nikon 1 cameras are close to DSLR performance in good light, a few of the non 4/3 cameras are closer to the best compact cameras in focus performance.

 Overall, here's how I'd characterize focus performance today:

 - Static subjects — Anywhere from good to superb.
 Even the contrast-based cameras are getting very good on some cameras at focusing on static subjects.
 There's very little focus lag when you're in Single AF mode on any mirrorless camera.
-Worst performer: Canon EOS M. Best performer: the Olympus OM-D E-M5 and Panasonic GH3.
+Worst performer: Canon EOS M. Best performers: the Fujifilm X-T1, Olympus OM-D E-M1, and Panasonic GH4.

-- Moving subjects — Only the Nikon 1 cameras really get close to DSLR performance, and then only in good light with 1 Nikkor lenses.
+- Moving subjects — Only the Nikon 1 cameras really get really close to DSLR performance, and then only in good light with 1 Nikkor lenses.
 The m4/3 cameras have certainly improved at Continuous AF, but frankly the "miss ratio" is still too high to rely upon them for this.
+Fujifilm, Olympus, and Sony are closing the gap, and set and handled properly are quite usable for continuously moving subjects.
 The laggard in autofocus is surprisingly Canon, and Continuous AF is unusable for motion on the EOS M in my opinion.

 I expect these things to change (for the better) over time.
 But today the mirrorless cameras are pretty squarely between compacts and DSLRs in autofocus performance.
 Expect better than your compact camera (at least from the leading mirrorless cameras), expect worse than your DSLR (though the Nikon 1 may be an exception if you've got a very low end DSLR).